Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Further discussion

-In this section, we relate the results of Theorem~\ref{thm:main} and its corollaries to existing results on standard SG.
+In this section, we relate the results of Theorem~\ref{thm:main} and its corollaries to existing results on standard SGD.
 We also discuss the effect of replacing our error model~\eqref{eq:def_ykhk0} with IID noise.

 If there is no noise at all, $c=\delta=0$ and none of the approximations of Section~\ref{sec:fixed_alpha} are required to obtain an analytical bound on the iteration error.
 Returning to Theorem~\ref{thm:main} and Corollary~\ref{thm:cor1}, the objective to be minimized no longer depends on $\mu_k$.
 Examining~\eqref{eq:mainFor}, we conclude that optimality occurs as $\zeta\to 0$ ($\mu \to \infty$).
 This leads directly to the bound